wndxlori/wndx.com/_posts/2016-04-08-decidedly-jazz.md

 layout: post
 title: Decidedly Jazz
 categories:
-- workshops
+- software craft
 tags:
 - development
 - mentor
-- software craft
+- workshops
 status: publish
 type: post
 published: true
 image:
-  featured: lori_drums.jpg
+  one: lori_drums.jpg
 ---

 Recently came across a discussion on Twitter about how programming was part math and part jazz.
 The jazz part, of course, is about improvisation.
 I don't know, maybe we are all comedians?